benjaminalt/SyncBlue/Windows_source/README.txt

-BTSync Version 0.1 02/15/2015
+SyncBlue Version 0.1 02/15/2015

-BTSync is a cross-platform program that allows file and folder synchronization via Bluetooth.
+SyncBlue is a cross-platform program that allows file and folder synchronization via Bluetooth.
 It is open source and published under the GNU General Public License (GPL, http://www.gnu.org/licenses/gpl-3.0.txt).